 The Homeownership Preservation Foundation is a nonprofit that offers free foreclosure counseling.
 The website also provides links to federal and some state government websites offering foreclosure information.

 This government website provides comprehensive information about the 2009 federal Making Home Affordable program.
-You can check eligibility requirements for the loan modification, refinancing, or second lien programs, and apply for a modification online.
+You can check eligibility requirements for the loan modification, refinancing, or second lien programs, and obtain the forms needed to apply for a modification.
 You can also find program FAQs and calculators to help determine which program might work for you.
 The site provides information about foreclosure alternatives and a link to a U.S. Department of Housing and Urban Development (HUD)-approved housing counselor directory.

 National Consumer Law Center (NCLC)